 Front Garden and Driveway“A View to the Hills”

-A 1930’s bungalow front garden with old tarmac drive, tired concrete paths, lawn and plant borders.
+A 1930’s bungalow front garden with old tarmac driveway, tired concrete paths, lawn and plant borders in need of improvement.
 West facing and sunny, but 550 feet above sea level and exposed to winter gales and frosts.

-The clients wanted to widen the 1930’s driveway entrance and resurface the driveway, and widen the pedestrian entrance and set of steps.
+The clients wanted to improve their front garden and driveway, widening the 1930’s driveway entrance and resurface the driveway, and widen the pedestrian entrance and set of steps.
 Demolish a wall and gateway in poor condition which gave access to the rear garden.
 Remove the lawn and renew the planting with long seasonal year round interest.
 Keep both the front and side boundary privet hedges which give some shelter from winter weather.

 The driveway entrance was widened by removing a section of the front wall and privet hedge.
 A new random rubble mortar wall was built along the side of the widened driveway to replace a sloping plant bed, and a new pavior driveway surface installed with two linear drains.
 A new section of fencing was installed along the boundary to butt up to the existing privet hedge.
 A combination of two steps/pavior slope allowed a choice of easy access from the drive to the new sandstone paved path and steps to the front door.